open-telemetry/opentelemetry-php/src/Context/README.md

 It is recommended to use a `try-finally` statement after `::activate()` to ensure that the created scope is properly `::detach()`ed.

+### Debug scopes

+By default, scopes created by `::activate()` warn on invalid and missing calls to `::detach()` in non-production environments.
+This feature can be disabled by setting the environment variable `OTEL_PHP_DEBUG_SCOPES_DISABLED` to a truthy value.
+Disabling is only recommended for applications using `exit` / `die` to prevent unavoidable notices.

 ## Async applications

 ### Fiber support